STUDIONIONS/VideoEmbedPlugin/README.md

-# YoutubePlugin
+# VideoEmbedPlugin
-YoutubePlugin for Modx Evo
+VideoEmbedPlugin for Modx Evo